Canadian skaters get gold; judge suspended

 The IOC decision comes less than 24 hours after Canadian Olympic officials asked the Court of Arbitration for Sport to award the gold medal to Canada's team.

-IOC President Jacques Rogge said he did not think the flap would harm the Olympic image or the sport of ice skating, since the resolution came swiftly.
+IOC President Jacques Rogge said he did not feel the flap would harm the Olympic image or the sport of ice skating, since the resolution came swiftly.
 He said the decision to award a second medal did not necessarily open the door to reconsider previous controversial decisions.

 The International Skating Union had recommended that the IOC award an additional gold medal.